 Then, I went over the “jar” portion with the Americana Chalky Finish in Everlasting.

 I ended up also painting that lip on the jar with the white and aqua.
 Also note those lines in the lid that I drew with the paint pen.
 They show through the silver paint used next and I love the effect!

 To get the aqua for the jar, I mixed the Americana Chalky Finish paints in Escape and Everlasting.
 It was about equal parts of each.

-Paint that on the entire jar.
-I was careful to use all horizontal paint lines on my final coat as you don’t want vertical brush strokes on your jar.
-Also paint the lid with a couple of coats of that Dazzling Metallics paint in Silver Sage.
-Now for the lettering on your sign.
-I used a cropped version of an image from The Graphics Fairy and printed it on a regular sized sheet of paper.
+For the lettering on the sign, I used a cropped version of an image from The Graphics Fairy and printed it on a regular sized sheet of paper.
 You can then use the transfer paper under your image and trace the entire thing onto your sign.

 This gives an amazing touch to my slightly rustic farmhouse kitchen.
 I will be showing you more of this space tomorrow so y’all stay tuned.
 For now, here is a shot of the sign hanging above the sink.

 Please excuse me while I ooooh and aaaaah over this sign for a bit.
 It is one of my favorite projects ever already as it really fits in our home and with my style.
 I love when I can make something that does that!
 Grab some old wood and make your own pallet art.
 You can add a mason jar like mine or anything of your choice with my method above.
 Y’all enjoy!

 - Boards I used some old decking we had in the scrap pile.

 - Saw I used my Rockwell Blade Runner.